Publishing Model

 Do Lost Island Press authors lose rights to their books?

-Our authors retain the copyright to their books when they publish with us.
-They grant us an exclusive license to publish their book.
+Our authors retain the copyright to their books.
+They grant us an exclusive license to publish.

 Does Lost Island Press publish internationally?